-Whenever the term "children" is used in the table headings, it always means dependent children (in accordance with the state social security law), except tables 9 and 19 to 21, where the EU definition of dependent children is used.
-Net household income was used for all classifications based on net income.
+Whenever the term "children" is used in table headings, it always means dependent children (in accordance with the definition in part 2.2.1), except tables 9 and 19 to 21 where the EU definition of dependent children is used.
+Net household income was used for all income-based classifications.

 The publication tables with data on households are designed to correspond to the tables from previous years of the survey.
 This enables the user to compare results over a longer span of time.
-The tables' legends clearly show for what population (or subpopulations) of households the results are calculated.
+The legends of the tables show clearly what population (or subpopulations) of households the results are calculated for.
 The set of tables is divided into five parts labelled by name and letter a) to e), each part with its own legend:

-a) Basic data on household composition and income.
-Income data are mainly per capita averages; in selected tables the presented income data are equivalised using standard and modified OECD equivalent size.
+- a) Basic data on household composition and income.
+Income data are mainly per capita averages; in selected tables the presented income data are equivalised using OECD and modified OECD equivalence scales.
 Presented averages of equivalents enable users to calculate equivalised income based estimates also for the rest of the breakdowns.
 Table 1 contains a more detailed breakdown of income; other tables are restricted to only main income components.
 The variable "tax bonus" represents amounts of tax help provided to low-income families with children.
 Due to the tax bonus net income of such families is in most cases higher than the gross one.
-The relation between net and gross income can be expressed by the following formula: net income = gross income - insurance - $\tan x + \tan x$ bonus.
-Households with income below subsistence minimum are those households whose total net income minus housing costs is lower than the subsistence minimum calculated as a sum of minimum income amounts for individual persons.

-- b) Income distribution of households and persons for fixed income groups.
-The income group's brackets remained the same as in previous Living Conditions surveys.
+The relation between net and gross income can be expressed by the following formula: net income = gross income insurance tax + tax bonus.
+Households with income below subsistence minimum are those households whose total net income minus housing costs is lower than the subsistence minimum calculated as a sum of minimum income amounts for individual persons. - b) Income distribution of households and persons for fixed income groups.
+The income group's brackets are newly modified so as to better reflect the income distribution per capita net monthly income.
 Incomes are further related to the minimum subsistence level and to the median of per capita income for the whole population.
 The household's income after deduction of housing costs (similar to a) above) was compared with the subsistence minimum in this part of the table.
-The b) part is absent in those tables where income per capita was used as the classification criterion. - c) Characteristics of households, which describe their structure according to the various classifications and which supplement or explain data on income. - d) Characteristics of housing of given household groups, equipment with selected consumer durables and housing costs, which are presented as monthly averages per household. - e) Opinions of households on their housing, financial problems for example in connection with the housing costs, repayment of loans and ability to make ends meet.
+The b) part is absent in those tables where income per capita was used as the classification criterion. - c) Characteristics of households, which describe their structure according to the various classification criteria and which supplement or explain data on income. - d) Characteristics of housing of given household groups, equipment with selected consumer durables and housing costs, which are presented as monthly averages per household. - e) Opinions of households on their housing, financial problems for example in connection with the housing costs, repayment of loans and ability to make ends meet.

-2.3.1 Notes to selected tables with household data
+2.3.1 Notes on selected tables with household data